Hess's Law of Constant Heat Summation

 Only applies to gaseous species.
 Uses average values → approximate answers.

-- Stoichiometry: Multiply each ΔHf⦵ or ΔHc⦵ by the coefficient from the balanced equation
+- Stoichiometry: Multiply each ΔHf⦵ or ΔHc⦵ by the molar coefficient from the balanced chemical equation.

-- Arrow direction: Travelling against an arrow in a cycle = reverse the sign
+- Arrow direction: Travelling against an arrow in a cycle requires you to reverse the sign of that step.